 Hagia Sophia: Just check out that inlay work above the pillars around the upper alcoves!
 I always loved whirligigs and so did the Emperor Justinian.
-St Catherine was one of his patron saints, and we find Catherine Wheels everywhere in Hagia Sophia.
-Is it mother-of-pearl?
-With some dark wood or tortoise-shell or black stone, porphyry in the circles…
+St Catherine was one of his patron saints, and we find Catherine Wheels everywhere in Hagia Sophia, fabulous inlaid stonwork predating that in the Taj Mahal by 1000 years.

 The roughened surface of the marble balustrades is actually fifteen centuries of people carving their names.
 Over time the names fade down into the marble, leaving a scratched, pitted texture I love.